 What Layout Do I Go For?

-When planning the layout of your kitchen diner, you will need to keep in mind the basics of what each kitchen requires (fridge freezer, cooker, sink) and then add features around these items.
+When planning the layout of your kitchen extension, you will need to keep in mind the basics of what each kitchen requires (fridge freezer, cooker, sink) and then add features around these items.
 As kitchen diners are a multifunctional space, zoning the cooking and eating areas will be important.

 This can be done using furniture and storage.
 A kitchen island between the work station units and the dining table, for instance, is a perfect break between the separate spaces, and is also a place where you can store pots and pans, and even install a hob and second sink.
 A breakfast bar can also serve as a way of zoning the kitchen from the dining area.